airnativeextensions/nativeextensions-documentation/docs/inappbilling/billing-service.md

 This is where you would have added products to your application in the appropriate developer console.

 The next step to using the functionality in this extension is to setup a billing (or purchasing) service.
-This simply requires you to set the service you plan on using and calling `setup` with the service key (if required).
+This simply requires you to set the service you plan on using and calling `setup()` with any service configuration required.

-The following uses the default for the current platform and specifies the Google Play Billing Public License key:
+The following uses the default service for the current device and specifies the Google Play Billing Public License key:

 ```actionscript
 var service:BillingService = new BillingService()